 Although Lewis was Anglican, many of his most ardent supporters are not.
 Dr. Young attributes this to the simplicity of Lewis’s message: his fervent belief and love of Christ.

 In the preface to Mere Christianity, Lewis says that he does not want the book to create an entirely new denomination with his ideas.
 Rather, “it is more like a hall out of which doors open into several rooms.
 If I can bring anyone into that hall I shall have done what I attempted.
-But it is in the rooms, not in the hall, that there are fires and chairs and meals” (Mere xi).
+But it is in the rooms, not in the hall, that there are fires and chairs and meals.”

 Dr. Young has witnessed how a shared appreciation of Lewis encourages inter-religious dialogue, mutual understanding, and lasting friendships.
 He recalls one experience when a group of evangelical Christians visited BYU from Biola University.
 “None of us converted each other, but it was kind of nice to know that we all liked C.S.
 Lewis.”
 On another occasion at a C.S.
-Lewis conference at Oxford University, he encountered an evangelical Christian who was skeptical of his LDS beliefs.
+Lewis conference at Oxford University, he encountered an evangelical Christian who was skeptical of LDS beliefs.
 In an effort to find common ground, Young compared the situation to that of Emeth in Lewis’s The Last Battle.
 Emeth, though technically an enemy of Aslan, is saved at the end of the series because his heart is in the right place.
-“Lewis presents the idea in The Last Battle of Emeth the good Calormene, who even though his theology is mistaken, his heart is really in touch with the truth,” Dr. Young says.
+“Lewis presents the idea in The Last Battle of Emeth, the good Calormene, who even though his theology is mistaken, his heart is really in touch with the truth,” Dr. Young says.
 The two certainly did not see eye to eye on many issues, just as Emeth did not believe in all of Aslan’s teachings.
 But regardless of who was right and who was wrong, “he [the evangelical] could accept me as a fellow believer in Christ.”

 Dr. Millet had an almost identical experience at a C.S.
 Lewis conference in Illinois in 1998.
 At that conference he presented a paper entitled “The Theology of C.S.
 Lewis: A Latter-day Saint Perspective.”
 Since his audience was largely non-LDS, he admits being surprised that he was asked to present at the conference, but from his associations with Christians of other denominations, he ended up developing friendships through a mutual love of Lewis that have only grown stronger since the conference.